Trump brings chaos back to Washington by attempting to kill bipartisan budget deal with Musk's help

 Musk began criticizing the measure as soon as it was released Tuesday evening, and he continuously posted about it Wednesday.

-“Stop the steal of your tax dollars!” he wrote.
+“Any member of the House or Senate who votes for this outrageous spending bill deserves to be voted out in 2 years!” he wrote.
 He also called it “one of the worst bills every written.”

 Musk appeared emboldened by the experience.